urastogi885/obstacle_avoidance_simulation/README.md

 ## Overview

-ROS package to simulate obstacle avoidance behavior on a turtlebot
+ROS package to simulate obstacle avoidance behavior on a turtlebot using laser sensor

 ## Dependencies